spencertipping/tau/doc/pi.md

 + `map(η) → (repo-path, head-name, head-sha, blob-path, (repo-name, blob-sha))`
 + `γflex(γτ(git_blob_contents)) → (repo-path, head-name, head-sha, blob-path, blob-sha, blob-contents)`

-In π, we should be able to say something like this: `«NGhπ(abc(ac)) →Gbπ(abcd(ad)) →τGbc »`.
+In π, we should be able to say something like this: `«NGhπ(abc(ac)) ▶Gbπ(abcd(ad)) ▶τGbc »`.
 Since our tuple-arrangements all append something to the input tuple, maybe we can have a macro like `π«(ac)` that adds elements.
 We can also drop the tuple terminators.
 Then we have:

 ```
-«NGhπ+(ac →Gbπ+(ad →τGbc »'
+«NGhπ+(ac ▶Gbπ+(ad ▶τGbc »'
 ```

 That looks pretty compact.